-Book One Future Imperfect: Crucifying Angel is currently out; it’s the first book in the series which is a trilogy.
+Future Imperfect Book One: Crucifying Angel (Volume 1) is currently out; it’s the first book in the series which is a trilogy.
 I call it a ‘near-future’ crime thriller with a romantic element.
 It’s set in Las Vegas in 2032 where the environment has been fairly destroyed along with the economy of that city.
 I usually don’t write hard technical science fiction, I try to base my technology as close to what may be developed in a few years.
 I want people to relate to that world as opposed to something so far in the future that the technologies are the actual characters.

 Miraculous Deception, Book Two, I literally just sent to my Editor a week or so ago.
 It’s scheduled for June 2010 release.
 It picks up where the first one left off and it has a little more intrigue than Crucifying Angel, more betrayal and twists.

 Oh, and I have a cozy mystery that I co-authored with my sister, Loni Emmert that will be out in August.

 Tell us something about yourself.